Gater, Hall & Co

 Earthenware manufacturer at Tunstall and then Burslem, Stoke-on-Trent

-• Around 1905 Thomas Gater purchased the Royal Overhouse Pottery in Burslem from Ralph Hammersley and the business moved from here from Tunstall.
+• Around 1905 Thomas Gater purchased the Royal Overhouse Pottery in Burslem from Ralph Hammersley and in March 1907 manufacturing was moved the from the Gordon Pottery to the Overhouse Pottery.

 • In 1916 William Barratt (of King & Barratt) purchased an interest in Gater Hall & Co.
-Both companies continued to operate untill c.1940 when King & Barrett closed.
+Both companies continued to operate until 1941 when King & Barratt was closed-down under the wartime concentration scheme, they did not reopen when restrictions were lifted.

-• Gater Hall & Co remained in production and in 1943 the business, now under the control of William Barratt, was renamed to "Barratt's of Staffordshire Ltd
+• Gater Hall & Co remained in production under the concentration scheme and in 1943 the business, now under the control of William Barratt, was renamed to "Barratt's of Staffordshire Ltd

 Subsequently: Barratt's of Staffordshire Ltd